chargingchampions/ChargingChampionsFRC2017/README.md

 # ChargingChampionsFRC2017

-Code for the 2017 FRC Season for Charging Champions
+Robot code for Sketchy 2.0, Team 6560's robot for the 2017 FRC season